On the 16th of October 1897 five sisters came from New Zealand at the request of the Bishop of Perth to commence a school.

 The school board embarked on an extensive maintenance programmed whereby classrooms were upgraded along with external environs.

-The most recent renovation programme incorporated a modern new library, a well-equipped Technology Centre, playground improvements and a renovated Pre-Primary classroom.
+The most recent renovation program incorporated a modern new library, a well-equipped Technology Centre, playground improvements and a renovated Pre-Primary classroom.

 Mr Eugene Lee succeeded Mr Valentine in 2006.

-In 2013 the inaugural Three Year Old program ran with a class of 20 students providing students two half day sessions a week.
+In 2013 the inaugural Three Year Old Kindy Program ran with a class of 20 students providing students with two half day sessions per week.